sBuiltaJr/imageGenSD/ROADMAP.md

 # Version 0.1.0
 - Respond to specific user requests with an embedded image and prompt list (positive and negative).
+- Add prompt word filters (and maybe ban controls for users that attempt abuse).
 - Implement rate-limiting features by Guild.
 - Enforce a limit of 1 active request per user.
 - Implement proper try/catch logic on requests that may need it.